 TFF PressInfos are quite regularly re-printed by Dissident Voice, the Pressenza international press agency, CounterPunch, Tuoitre Weekly in Vietnam, News360 news reader app where TFF PressInfos are part of the Publishers Program – to mention some.

 In 2016 TFF and I started a permanent co-operation with Human Wrongs Watch – Baher Kamal and The Like.

 Some PressInfos lead to interviews from Mexico to Australia on local radio stations or are published here and there on the Internet.

 And no, there is no honorarium of any kind involved in doing these things – contrary to, say, 20-30 years ago where experts were entitled to a honorarium for their spoken and written words.

-Under the menu Sites you’ll see that I have, for years, systematically tried to build a comprehensive social media presence, according to some measure being among the 5% most active on the Internet.
+Under the menu Sites you’ll see that I have, for years, systematically tried to build a comprehensive social media presence.
+According to some measure like Klout – for whatever it is worth – I’m among the 5% most active on the Internet.